jerpint/bigearthnet/README.md

 * [Pytorch-Lightning](https://www.pytorchlightning.ai/): Implements all the training loops and boilerplate code
 * [Hydra](https://hydra.cc/): Easily manage and configure experiment parameters
 * [TIMM](https://github.com/rwightman/pytorch-image-models): A model zoo of SOTA pre-trained classification models
-* [Tensorboard](https://www.tensorflow.org/tensorboard): To track experiment progress
+* [Tensorboard](https://www.tensorflow.org/tensorboard): Logger used to track experiment progress
-* [Deep Lake / Activeloop Hub](https://github.com/activeloopai/deeplake): An efficient dataset/dataloader.
+* [Deep Lake / Activeloop Hub](https://github.com/activeloopai/deeplake): An efficient dataset/dataloader manager (think HDF5 but deep-learning centric).

-The focus is centered around model training and evaluation.
+The focus of this repository is centered around model training and evaluation.
+Deployment is not considered in this project.

 # Getting Started